 * Download German children's television programs (and a few for yourself!) using the German Online TV Recorder.

 * Listen to German radio online.
 A large web radio broadcaster, FFH offers a 24/7 Hits fuer Kids commercial-free station, with stories and music for preschoolers and lower primary aged children.

 * Talk to them in German as much as possible.
 You will find that speaking to your children in German outside the home will bring you in contact with other German speakers in the community - which will further help your children learn German.

 * Download Alphabet Garten's excellent e-book called Parenting auf Deutsch, which lists a couple of hundred of the most common things you say to children throughout the day, in German (and English).
-I recommend you also join the Alphabet Garten, and get any updates to this wonderful resource, and get their free e-newsletters which will inspire and support you.
+We recommend you also join the Alphabet Garten, and get any updates to this wonderful resource, and get their free e-newsletters which will inspire and support you.

 * Put the German radio program on (Bretzelfunk Thursday mornings 7-9am on 91.1FM, or any of the other German radio shows) in the background, even if kids don't understand it, they will get a feel for the language.

-* Play German CDs in the car and at home (even if they are adult oriented - just to give the children the lilt and feel of the language, which all helps)
+* Play German CDs in the car and at home (even if they are adult oriented - just to give the children the lilt and feel of the language, which all helps).

 * Make signs for the furniture in your home, with the German names on them to remind yourselves: Der Tisch (the table), der Kuehlschrank (the fridge) and so on.
 Kids can help to decorate the signs.

 * Hire a German speaking babysitter.
 Email the Spielwelt address for a list of German speaking babysitters in Canberra, including some of our wonderfully qualified teaching staff.

 * Get a German speaking nanny.
 You can even get one with a wealth of knowledge, culture and childrearing experience, through an innovative program called Granny Aupair.